grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] Do a search on 'very' and consider removing any
 * [ ] Do a search on 'really' and consider removing any
 * [ ] make sure the grill gets mentioned in the early description of the stuff in the cargo hold (where the bicycles that will be removed from the post-director's cut version is.)
+* [ ] somewhere later in the book where the batteries are depleting, add: "Save our batteries, let's spin only one wheel."
 * [-] do a search for '-ly' and remove any useless adverbs.
 Maybe 'that' too.
 	* This is basically impossible
 * [ ] Do a grep for the mispelling "Grackel"